University Honors Scholars

 Requirements for 4-year Honors Students

-Honors students who enter the Program in their freshman year and/or complete at least 23 honors course credits, including the Honors Thesis project, will receive recognition as University Honors Scholars.
+Honors students who enter the Program in their freshman year and/or complete at least 23 honors course credits, including the Honors Capstone Project, will receive recognition as University Honors Scholars.
 For 4-year honors students, the required honors courses are:

 Requirements for Transfer or Current LMU Students